Schatzie has bachelor's degrees in animal science and English and a master's in education.

 Further, Cowart said he would have loved so see Bundy practice in his court had he not committed multiple counts of murder.
 He then called him “partner” during his sentencing and wished him well in a way, by saying Bundy should take care of himself as he left the courtroom.
 This was after hearing testimonies of Bundy’s crimes daily for weeks.

 Most shocking of all, during his second murder trial for yet another innocent victim, Bundy proposed marriage while interviewing a character witness.
 The witness accepted and they were married and even had a child together.

-In this game, Bundy believed he was smarter and would win the game.
+In this game, Bundy believed he was smarter and would win.
 His leverage was his jokes, his winks, and his confidence.
 The irresistible persona immortalized in pictures of him laughing and smiling.
 Yet, those pearly whites that had helped him excel at crime were also what ultimately brought about his undoing.

 Tooth-Based Analysis in the Courtroom

-He had bitten one of the women in the Florida sorority multiple times and left behind some unusual forensic evidence: the distinct marks of his teeth.
+He had bitten one of his murder victims—a woman in a Florida sorority house— multiple times and left behind some unusual forensic evidence: the distinct marks of his teeth.
 And not just one, but multiple sets of them.
 Therefore, of all the people Bundy had encounters with, it was a pair of dentists who put the nails in his proverbial coffin.